AlnaElsa2004/Object-detection-with-YOLO/README.md

 # YOLO Object Detection Using Darknet

-This repository contains the necessary steps to set up YOLO (You Only Look Once) object detection using the Darknet framework.
-The following guide will help you clone the repository, run object detection on both images and videos, and adjust settings like threshold and `ext_output` for enhanced results.
+This project demonstrates how to use the YOLO (You Only Look Once) object detection algorithm with the Darknet framework.
+YOLO is a fast and accurate deep learning model used for real-time object detection in images and videos.
+The project provides an easy setup and usage guide to detect objects in both images and videos using pre-trained YOLOv4 weights.
+By following the instructions in this repository, you can quickly get started with object detection, adjust detection thresholds, and use additional features like detailed output for detected objects.

 ## Steps to Run YOLO with Darknet